dropwhile/gbase32_clockwork/README.md

   |> result.map(string.uppercase)
   |> should.equal(Ok("CSQPYRK1E8"))

-  // create a reusable encoder
+  // create a reusable decoder
   let decode = gbase32.new_encoder()

   // a decoder will decode both upper and lowercase